Barabek88/social-network/Readme.md

 ## Testing
 Use the interactive API documentation at http://localhost:8000/docs to test endpoints.

-Postman collection available in `postman/` folder.
+Postman collection available in `postman/` folder..

 ## Architecture
 - **FastAPI** - Modern Python web framework